nxp-imx/imx-smw/Documentations/API/source/capabilities/ele.rst

 - TLS 1.3 (TLS13-KDF)

 The early secret, ECDH shared secret, handshake secret and master secret are computed internally and not exported.
+Both SECP_R1 and X25519 key types are supported.
 The subsystem supports derivation of the following TLS1.3 secrets:

 .. table:: ELE TLS1.3 secrets
    :name: ele_tls13_secrets